Can Arnica Oil Help Promote Hair Growth?

 Arnica oil is also used in anti-lice shampoos and products.
 You may use it twice a week to reduce head lice and itching.

 Most of the benefits of arnica oil are yet to be validated by the scientific community.
 However, using the oil regularly appears to be generally beneficial.
-In the following section, we have listed how you can use the oil.
+In the following section, we have listed how you can use the oil to explore the potential arnica benefits.

 How To Use Arnica Oil